 Alternatively, did you know that you can grill it?
 I’ve got instructions for how to grill Brie over here.
 Basically, you prep the grill for direct grilling over medium heat.
 Then you put the wheel of Brie with its toppings onto a large double layer of foil.
 Crimp the edges up around the sides a bit to act as that rim we discussed above in case your Brie cracks.
 Then transfer the whole thing, Brie and foil, to the grill.
 Put down the cover.

 I’m so excited about this recipe.
-I hope you love it as much as I do!
+I hope you love it as much as I do! – Christine :-)Print

-- 1-8 oz wheel of brie
+- 1 (8 oz.) wheel of brie

-- 1/2 red bell pepper, chopped
+- ½ red bell pepper, chopped

 - 1 clove garlic, minced

-- 2 tablespoons olive oil
+- 2 Tbsp. olive oil

-- 1 teaspoon Dijon mustard
+- 1 tsp.
+Dijon mustard

-- 1/4 teaspoon black pepper
+- ¼ tsp. black pepper

 - Place brie on a small rimmed baking sheet.
 Using a fork, poke holes all over the top surface of the brie.
 Allow the fork to go all the way to the bottom of the cheese but do not pierce the bottom rind.

-- In a medium bowl combine the bell pepper, garlic, olive oil, Dijon mustard, black pepper and salt.
+- In a medium bowl combine the bell pepper, garlic, olive oil, Dijon mustard, black pepper, and salt.
 Pile it on the top surface of the brie.

 - Cover brie with plastic wrap and refrigerate for at least 1 hour or overnight.

-- Preheat oven to 350F.
+- Preheat oven to 350°F.

 - Bake for 15 minutes.
 If the brie is bulging at the sides and soft to the touch on top, it’s ready.
 If it’s not soft and bulging, bake for another 5-7 minutes but check on it every minute or so (you want to catch it at the bulging stage not at the oozing-all-over-the-pan stage).
-Sprinkled with chives, if using.

-This post originally appeared in February, 2011 and was revised and republished in June, 2017.
+This post originally appeared in February 2011 and was revised and republished in July 2022.